AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 * The URL rewrite rule for each virtual domain is a regular expression that prefixes the path of the requested page with the path to the pages in the cache. (lines 19 and 35)
 * The `DispatherUseProcessedURL` property is set to `1`. (line 10)

-For example, the web server performes the following actions when it recieves a request with the `https://brandA.com/en/products.html` URL:
+For example, the web server performs the following actions when it receives a request with the `https://brandA.com/en/products.html` URL:

 * Associates the URL with the virtual host that has a `ServerName` of `brandA.com.`
 * Rewrites the URL to be `/content/sitea/en/products.html.`
 * Forwards the URL to Dispatcher.